wilkinghoff/icassp2023/README.md

 ## Reference

-When reusing the code, a reference to the following paper would be appreciated:
+When reusing (parts of) the code, a reference to the following paper would be appreciated:

 @unpublished{wilkinghoff2023design,
   author = {Wilkinghoff, Kevin},